nickjackolaisen/BusinessInitiaitive/_posts/llc/operating agreement/2023-08-07-writing_an_operating_agreement.md

 title: "Creating a Solid Foundation: Crafting Your LLC's Operating Agreement"
 date: 2023-08-07
 author: jack_nicholaisen
-summary: Once you have registered your LLC and received your EIN, the next step in writing your company's Operating Agreement.
-In this article we tell you how to do just that.
+summary: "Once you have registered your LLC and received your EIN, the next step in writing your company's Operating Agreement.
+In this article we tell you how to do just that."
 permalink: /llc/operating-agreement/step-by-step-process/
 ---